FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 24th November 2014.md

 time as it was ascertained what the funding was for and that the matter be discussed

-at a Meeting of the Municipal District and then brought back to the full Council.--- 12
+at a Meeting of the Municipal District and then brought back to the full Council.
+---
+12

 ***Suspension of Standing Orders:*** As the time was approaching 5.30pm, on the